Prices

 Frequently asked questions about the costs of carbon offsetting

-At present, a carbon credit from ecommit costs € 85 excluding VAT.
-Each carbon credit represents one tonne (1,000 kilograms) of removed or avoided carbon emissions.
-The price per tonne of carbon is expected to increase in the future.
+In October 2025, a carbon credit from ecommit costs €20 (excluding VAT).
+One carbon credit represents one tonne (1,000 kg) of carbon emissions removed or prevented.
+The price per tonne of carbon is expected to rise in the future.

 One carbon credit represents one tonne (1,000 kg) of carbon emissions that have been removed or prevented.
-Currently, the price for a carbon credit at ecommit is € 85 excluding VAT.
+In October 2025, a carbon credit at ecommit will cost €20 (excluding VAT).
 The cost per tonne of carbon is expected to rise in the future.

 Every company generates carbon emissions.
 The amount of emissions varies depending on a range of factors.
 For example, employees, vehicles, and office spaces all contribute to the carbon emissions of a company.
 Therefore, the exact emissions differ from one company to another and depending on the specific situation.
 On average, a small or medium-sized enterprise in Europe emits 67 tonnes of carbon dioxide.